-When our Crisis Management Team began calling each one of our client camps in April, our goal was two-fold.
+When our Crisis Management Team began calling each one of our client camps in April to see how they were responding to COVID-19, our goal was two-fold.
 First, we wanted to connect with as many camp directors as possible, to let them know that regardless of their plans for the summer, CampMinder is here for them every step of the way to help them navigate the path forward.
 Second, we wanted to gather data that we could share with the entire camp industry to help give summer camps a strong data point on how their peers and the industry as a whole is proceeding.

 One of the key takeaways from our initial round of phone calls in late April was that camps were, at the time, unsure of whether they’d operate or not – and wouldn’t know until early June.

 Since that update we have continued to call our client camps to gather this information.
 To supplement these one-on-one conversations we sent a short online survey to our clients asking about their plans for this summer.
 We also researched any public-facing announcements that camps had shared on their websites or social media profiles.
 All told, as of June 9 we have been able to connect with 885 camps and have clarity on where all but 2% of these camps stand.
-The statistics below represent our findings from these three outreach strategies.
+The statistics below represent how camps are responding to COVID-19 based on our findings from these three outreach strategies.

 Of the 885 camps we have spoken with, that completed our survey, or that have made their decisions public, 62% will not be running in-person programs this summer.

 Of the camps that are closed for the summer, 27% reported that they are choosing to run some form of virtual activities this summer.
 There is no single approach for virtual programs – some camps reported that they will be hosting a small number of activities, while others have created more robust options.